It all starts with a Kubeconfig file

 Each kubeconfig file contains three main sections:

 users.
 These sections are defined as an array of objects because you can have multiple clusters, contexts, and users in a single kubeconfig file.
-However, when working with multiple clusters it's often recommended to keep a separate kubeconfig file for each cluster, or at least group some clusters together in a single kubeconfig file based on whatever they have in common.
+However, as previously mentioned, I'd recommend using separate files for each cluster, or at least group some clusters together based on whatever they have in common.

-cluster object defines where the cluster is located (server) and what client certificate (certificate-authority) to use during the SSL handshake.
+Cluster: this object defines where the cluster's API Server is located (host:port) and what client certificate (certificate-authority) to use during the SSL handshake.
 This section may also contain other settings such as

-user object defines the authentication method to be used when connecting to the cluster.
+User: this object defines the authentication method to be used when connecting to the cluster.
 In this case, the user is using a client certificate, which is a common authentication method for local clusters.
+Other authentication methods include

 Using the Kubeconfig file with kubectl